pacalso-jjc/2425-2nd-cc3-1e-rpg/wiki/Quest.md

 	- **Some of the boxes being packages**
 	- **Ever since the war, the service has been in disarray**

-**Interacting a certain NPC (Keeper) one will progress the quest**
+**Interacting a certain NPC (Guild Receptionist) will progress the quest**

-The keeper recognizes you and asks you about your current task.
+A guild receptionist recognizes you and asks you about your current task.
 This confuses you but confirms that this place is indeed where you work.

 - **1.** “Can you please remind me what it is again?” - the keeper says it’s an important one
 - **2.** “Oh yeah, the task.
 Uhh, what was it again?” - the keeper rolls their eyes and says it’s an important task.